GREATDANELADY.COM

 A Mini-Course in Systemic Yeast Infections

-Note: The Great Dane Lady has been interviewed for articles in Pet Product News and Whole Dog Journal and Animal Wellness Magazine for her knowledge, experience and advice on many companion animal health issues including systemic yeast issues, allergies and orthopedic diseases.
+The Great Dane Lady Has been interviewed for articles in Pet Product News and Whole Dog Journal and Animal Wellness Magazine for her knowledge, experience and advice on many companion animal health issues including systemic yeast issues, allergies and orthopedic diseases.
+This is due to her years of experience in assisting vets and their clients in clearing up these problems using solid nutritional support and the Blackwatch Feed Programs.
+She is not a veterinarian and this information is based in 40 years of experience as a professional breeder/exhibitor of dogs and as a canine nutritional consultant.
+This information is not meant to be used in lieu of veterinarian advice, diagnosis and treatment.

 If you are reading this article it is probably because you are at the "end of your rope" with your pet’s skin and/or ear problems.
-Far too often when dogs are diagnosed with allergies, they are in fact really suffering from a systemic yeast infection, be it on the surface of the skin or the whole system.
-If this is the case, antibiotics and steroids will not clear up the source of the problem.
+Far too often when dogs are diagnosed with allergies, they are in fact, suffering from a systemic yeast infection which resides in the gut.
+The yeast/fungus die off (mycotoxins)workes ist way out to the skin surface and because it is highly acidic, it itches and burns causing the dog to itch and chew.Antibiotics and steroids will not clear up the source of the problem YEAST/FUNGUS.
 They only address secondary bacterial infections and provide temporary relief from itching.
+Remeber 70% of the immune system resides in the gut so when the gut is unbalanced in pathogens and Yeast/fungus overgrowth, that means the immune system is suspressed!
+When that happens it makes the dogs more vulnerable for secondary infections and Demodectic Mange flare ups as well.
+If an older dog has Demodex, I highly suggest treating for systemic yeast infection with Skin Recovery Kit #30 and boost the immune system with Transfer Factor or Colostrum.

 Yeast problems can be caused by different yeast organisms.
 One is Malassezia pachydermatitis, which is a common yeast organism found on normal and abnormal canine skin and ears.
 Other yeast problems involve Candida Albicans, which can be systemic and the root cause of the problem.
 Yeast found in the body changes to its fungal form and starts to overgrow in the gut, causing toxins to leak into the body and causing a breakdown in the body's defenses (immune system).
 The result is that we start to see a reaction (such as a skin, coat, ear or bladder infection) and the reaction is in the whole body's system (systemic).
 If you understand that the skin is the biggest filter organ in the body, you can understand that this is where the junk and toxins in the body end up, causing the issues you see in your pet.